 What We Talk About When We Talk About Tech

 For those who missed our fabulous beginning-of-the-year Schpiel on All Things Tech, here it is in far less entertaining bullet points:

 --Everyone’s participation is needed for the smooth running of the dept.’s events

 --Can be fun, learn, you might surprise yourself

--Sign ups will be on-line at 12:15 Friday (Sept.
-2).
-Watch for e-mail from John Kelly before sign up date giving link to Tech lib guide for you to know ahead of time what you’d like to sign up for.
+-Sign ups will be on-line at 3pm Friday, Sept.
+1. Watch for an e-mail from Drew Yerys before sign up date giving the link to Tech lib guide for you to know ahead of time what you’d like to sign up for.
 Lib guide has positions for each show, schedules, job descriptions, etc. Your teacher can also put the Lib Guide link on course page

---Take your job seriously every position is important.
-If you find you can’t do it you need to find a substitute.
-Do not just take your name off the sign up—must talk to technical director to rearrange job.
+--Take your job seriously; every position is important.
+If you find you can’t do it, you need to find a substitute.
+Do not just take your name off the sign up— you must talk to the Technical Director to rearrange job.

---Must commit –don’t drop at the last minute.
+--Must commit – do not drop at the last minute.

 --Be aware when signing up of other commitments and obligations such as athletic practices and games, model UN, etc. Avoid jobs with tech rehearsals at the same time you’re on a team.

 --Write it down in your planner when you sign up!
 You may also get a reminder email from Drew or Annie